aptos-labs/aptos-core/developer-docs-site/docs/guides/prover-guides/spec-lang.md

 }
 ```

-## Ensures Condition
+## Ensures condition

-The `ensures` condition postulates a post-condition for a function which must be satisfied when the
+The `ensures` condition postulates a post-condition for a function that must be satisfied when the
 function terminates successfully (i.e. does not abort).
-The prover will verify each `ensures` to
+The Move Prover will verify each `ensures` to
 this end.

 An example for the `ensures` condition is the following: